srobo/website/_posts/2020-07-12-ksf-lead-after-first-weekend.md

 and JAMDynamics teams are currently well placed for.

-The teams now have a week to work on and improve their code before another 24 league numbers are played over the course of next weekend.
+The teams now have a week to work on and improve their code before another 24 league matches are played over the course of next weekend.
 As we've seen with the changes in the league from Sunday's matches, this means there's still all to play for.